Stew Smith's Fitness Articles

 Anaerobic means “without oxygen” and refers to exercise that causes the heart to race in the 70-90% of maximum heart rate and includes sprinting while running, biking, swimming, and even weight training or high repetition calisthenics exercises (resistance training).
 Your heart and lungs cannot keep up with the demand for oxygen your muscles are placing on them, so you will tire out fast BUT burn a significant amount of blood sugar (glycogen).

 So – back to the Army soldier’s question.
-Start Exercising Everyday NOW!
+Start exercising everyday by doing something!

 Along with weight loss, your goal will be to begin program of physical activity, if you are not exercising regularly now.
-Why?
-Because physical activity will help you use the insulin you produce to convert the food you eat into energy.
+Physical activity will help you use the insulin you produce to convert the food you eat into energy.
 This will help keep your blood glucose lower.
 A great example - It is always a good idea to follow a meal with a brisk walk.

 If you can make sure your exercise combines aerobic and anaerobic activity every day, then you will have a better chance of lowering your blood sugar.
 And you need make sure your refined sugar intake is limited.

 The bad news is this.
 Many people with type 2 diabetes find that despite their best efforts, weight control, exercise and diet aren't enough to keep their blood sugars in a healthy range.
-One theory is that some people's insulin-producing cells just get tired out from having to produce more and more insulin because their cells are resistant to the effects of insulin.
+One theory is that some people's insulin-producing cells are resistant to the effects of insulin.
 So, try to focus on the above recommendations for at least three months.
-Go to your doctor again, and talk about the possibilities of diabetes.
+Go to your doctor again, and talk about the possibilities of diabetes treatment options.

 The Complete List of Stew Smith's eBooks: